 In looking at the cumulative and long-term impacts of individual decisions, this plan will assist city leaders in making substantive, thoughtful decisions for the next 10 to 20 years.
 Actions to help attain the goals of this plan are included.
 Some are short-term or relatively simple, others are complex or longer term.
 Because the plan is intended to be implemented over more than a decade, there may be alternative ways to achieve the plan's goals.
-The Action Plan should be reviewed yearly
+The Action Plan should

-Comprehensive Plan Zoning Ordinance Provides general policies, a guide Provides specific regulations, the law Describes what should happen in the future - recommended land use for the next 20 years, not necessarily the recommended use for today Describes what is and what is not allowed today, based on existing conditions Includes recommendations that involve other agencies and groups Deals only with development-related issues under City control Flexible to respond to changing conditions Fairly rigid, requires formal amendment to change to track accomplishments and reassign priorities.
-It is recommended that the entire plan be reviewed every five years to ensure the goals and recommendations are keeping pace with current trends and recent developments.
+Provides general policies, a guide

+Describes what should happen in the future recommended land use for the next 20 years, not necessarily the recommended use for today

-Sustainability
+Includes recommendations that involve other agencies and groups

+Flexible to respond to changing conditions

+Chapter 3: Transportation and Infrastructure